The Top 10 CMS Platforms your Business Should Consider Using

 As a highly flexible, open-source CMS, Drupal is the perfect choice for large enterprises with advanced publishing needs.
 Several companies across industries and public institutions rely on its customizable system, which offers many sought-after features.

 Drupal can also be integrated with many other types of software and is one of the most secure platforms on the market.
-However, due to its advanced setup, it’s not ideal for inexperienced teams.
-Has your organization got the Drupal CMS?
-See how you can connect it with FotoWare here.

-3. Optimizely (formerly Episerver)
+3. Optimizely CMS (formerly EpiServer)

 With its headless structure, Optimizely describes itself as a Digital Experience Platform, and with good reason.
 The platform offers a flexible structure and good workflow capabilities, allowing users to publish content on several sites and applications simultaneously.

 The headless structure is perfect for enterprises with advanced content needs, and when paired with a DAM, you’re sure to keep complete control of all your content no matter where it’s published.
-Optimizely is also known to be easy to use and offers a high degree of flexibility.
-However, it’s regarded as one of the more expensive CMSes on the market and is, therefore, not ideal for companies on a tight budget.

 Are you using Optimizely as your CMS?
-Learn more about the FotoWare Connector integration here.
+Learn more about the Fotoware Connector integration here.

 4. TYPO3